-We love Japanese food an awful lot here at the Urban List.
+We love Japanese food an awful lot here at Urban List.
 And who’s to blame us?
 From sushi to sashimi to sake, Japanese cuisine delivers deliciousness on all levels.

 Lucky for us Aucklanders, we can find a slice of this culture on our doorstep at Auckland’s many fabulous Japanese joints.
 From authentic experiences through to fusion fare, we’ve scoped out the very best Japanese restaurants in Auckland.